lsst/rtn-113/index.rst

 Appendix B Creating new queries
 ===============================

 As Rubin Observatory releases new data or technical notes, additional search criteria may be needed.
-Construct effective queries using SciX Help or the following basic guidelines:
+Construct effective queries using the SciX Help web pages or the following basic guidelines:

 - To find bibcodes:

   - Review DOI for data releases.
-Search for the data release DOI in SciX and the bibcode is listed underneath: for example, in the search box, use  **10.71929/rubin/2570308**
+Search for the data release DOI in SciX and the bibcode is listed underneath: for example, in the search box, use  **10.71929/rubin/2570308**.
   - Review DOI or bibcode for technical notes or publications.
-Search for and find bibcodes technical papers: for example, in the search box, use **(title:”RTN-095”)**
+Search for and find bibcodes technical papers: for example, in the search box, use **(title:”RTN-095”)**.

 - To refine search for a specific time-frame: